stappersg/vBook/src/advanced/eam/spf.md

 > "SPF check can only be performed when the "HELO" string is a valid, multi-label domain name."

-Despite what RFC 7208 explains, the vSMTP SPF checker can also work with IP addresses.

-These behavior are set with the `key = value`and `key = value` in the TOML configuration file.

 ### MAIL FROM identity

 According to RFC, "MAIL FROM" check occurs when :